Rethinking the Design Space of Reinforcement Learning for Diffusion Models: On the Importance of Likelihood Estimation Beyond Loss Design: Proof of

 By organizing \cref{eq:pf_pepg}, we obtain \cref{eq:optimality-proximal}. \end{proof} As $k\to\infty$, the sequence $\{\pi_k\}$ converges to the target path measure $\pi^\star(\bm{x}_0 \mid \bm{c}) \propto \exp(R(\bm{x}_0 \mid \bm{c})/\beta) \pi_{\text{ref}}(\bm{x}_0 \mid \bm{c})$.
 This result shows that the PEPG provides an exact and principled alternative to GRPO.

 \paragraph{Proximal Advantage Regression (PAR)} Finally, we consider an advantage regression, or advantage matching, loss function in \cref{eq:par}, which can be reformulated as follows:

 This loss penalizes deviations of the log-likelihood ratio from the advantage function via least-square regression.
+The key role of the stop-gradient operator $\operatorname{sg}(\cdot)$ in \cref{eq:appen_par} is to prevent the chain rule from producing an extra residual factor when computing the first variation.
+Specifically, treating $\operatorname{sg}(\pitheta)/\piold$ as a constant weight, the first variation of the squared term with respect to $\pitheta$ yields only the inner derivative $-1/\pitheta$, which cancels with the $\operatorname{sg}(\pitheta)/\piold$ prefactor (since $\operatorname{sg}(\pitheta) = \pitheta$ at evaluation).
+This simplification makes the first-order optimality condition of PAR identical to that of PEPG, as shown in \cref{eq:pf_par}.
 We adopt an iterative policy optimization scheme in which a sampling policy is maintained and updated across stages.
 At stage $k$, we denote the sampling policy by $\pi_k \equiv \pi_{\text{old}}$, which corresponds to the policy obtained from the previous iteration.
 Then, our optimization scheme can be written as follows:

 This update also admits the same closed-form solution \cref{eq:optimality-proximal}. \begin{proof} Take the first variation for $L[\pi_\theta]:=\mathcal{L}_{\text{par}}[\pi_\theta]+C(\int\pi_\theta(\bm{x}_0)\mathrm{d}\bm{x}_0-1)$ w.r.t. $\pitheta$ (where $C\in\mathbb{R}$ is the Lagrangian multiplier):